-It costs as much as five times more to acquire a customer than it does to retain them for future purchases — front-loading acquisition costs to bring RoAS closer to the break-even point (or even below it) is an excellent way to fuel profitable long-term relationships with customers, in the right circumstances.
+It costs as much as five times more to acquire a customer than it does to retain them for future purchases — front-loading acquisition costs to bring RoAS closer to the break-even RoAS point (or even below it) is an excellent way to fuel profitable long-term relationships with customers, in the right circumstances.
 Where repeat purchases and cross-selling are most likely, running lower RoAS ad campaigns is a wise strategic choice.
 The inverse is also true — where repeat purchases are unlikely, it’s shrewd to keep RoAS high.

 This is why CLV should change a savvy Amazon Seller’s perception of RoAS.
-Judging RoAS in relation to a singular customer-sale relationship and not paying attention to CLV is a missed opportunity in bettering your ACoS.
+Judging RoAS in relation to a singular customer-sale relationship and not paying attention to CLV is a missed opportunity in attaining your target ACoS.
 For example, say an ad spend is $10 and a single ad sale is $20.
 If that customer makes the same purchase 3 more times over the course of the year, then the ad sale increases to $80 while the ad spend remains at $10.
 That takes the true ACoS for that particular ad from 50% to 12.5%, all through paying more attention to CLV.